rusty-bits/OC-tool/RELEASE/readme.txt

- The config.plist file placed in this folder will be used when the "./OpenCore-tool build release" option is used
+ The config.plist file placed in this folder will be used when the "./OC-tool build release" command is run